CiscoDevNet/terraform-provider-dcnm/website/docs/r/network.html.markdown

 * `source` - (Optional) source for the network.

 * `deploy` - (Optional) deploy flag, used to deploy the network.
 Default value is "true".
-* `deploy_timeout` - (Optional) deployment timeout, used as the limiter for the deployment status check for Network resource.
+* `deploy_timeout` - (Optional) deployment timeout, used as the limiter for the deployment status check for network resource.
 It is in the unit of seconds and default value is "300".

 * `attachments` - (Optional) attachment block, have information regarding the switches which should be attached or detached to/from network.
 If `deploy` is "true", then atleast one attachment must be configured.
 * `attachments.serial_number` - (Required) serial number of the switch.